 FISHING

-Glacier National Park has some of the most pristine, undisturbed waters nature has to offer.
-Autumn specifically is an incredible time to fish Glacier—fewer folks on the water, quieter rivers and some of the year’s best trout fishing.
+Autumn, specifically, is an incredible time to fish Glacier—fewer folks on the water, quieter rivers, and some of the year’s best trout fishing.
 The Middle Fork of the Flathead River is chock-full of cutthroat and rainbow trout, prime for fly-fishing.
-Or reel in lake trout on Lake McDonald or one of the park’s many glacial lakes.
-A valid fishing license is required for all types of fishing, and when fishing on tribal lands an additional license is required.
-Plan your visit and read the regulations before you go.
+You can also reel in lake trout on Lake McDonald or one of the park’s many glacial lakes.
+A fishing license is not required to fish inside park boundaries.
+The standard fishing season for most waters in the park is from the third Saturday in May through November 30.
+Before you plan your visit, read up on fishing regulations.

 HIKING

 Fall is the perfect time to set off on an adventure.
-Photo: Couser
+Photo: Noah Couser

 GLACIER BY TRAIN

-Exploring Glacier National Park on Amtrak’s Empire Builder is a fun and memorable experience.
-A round-trip journey from Whitefish to Cut Bank or a ride in from Seattle in the fall offer the opportunity to see Glacier draped in golden hues.
+Travel along the edge of Glacier National Park on Amtrak’s Empire Builder—a fun and memorable experience.
+A round-trip journey from Whitefish to Cut Bank or a ride in from Seattle in the fall offers the opportunity to see Glacier draped in golden hues.
 There are several observation decks between the coach cars, and they provide incredible views.
 Cozy up—this very scenic and relaxing ride makes for a magical experience.
-You’ll finally understand why your grandpa loves trains so much.

 SHOULDER SEASON PRICING

-Related: Amtrak, Biking, Birding, Essex, Fall Fun, Family Fun, Fishing, Getting Around, Glacier National Park, Hiking, Montana, Parks, Road Trips, Stay, Vacation, Wildlife
+Related: Amtrak, Birding, Boating, Columbia Falls, Essex, Fall Fun, Family Fun, Fishing, Getting Around, Glacier National Park, Hiking, Montana, Parks, Road Trips, Stay, Vacation, Wildlife

 Comments